 The NCSG believes that many aspects of the USG Proposal are sufficiently alarming that, if adopted, they would threaten the fundamental human right of freedom of expression, and set a dangerous precedent for governmental dominance in the multi-stakeholder arena of Internet governance.
 Specifically, the USG Proposal ignores and completely overturns both the process and result of carefully-negotiated community consensus that led to the latest version of ICANN’s Draft Applicant Guidebook (“AGB”) for new generic top-level domains (“gTLDs”), and is a clear attempt to wrest control over the assignment of new gTLDs away from ICANN and vest it in the hands of individual governments.

-We wish to emphasize that we support the principle and objective of universal resolvability, and appreciate that nation-based blocking of certain domains may periodically present a stability concern.
-We feel obliged, however, to correct the following misapprehensions that seem to underlie the USG Proposal:

-(1) that universal resolvability is threatened by the procedures in the current AGB, but it can be achieved by eliminating one of the objection procedures and substituting it with the right of an individual government to object to a proposed new gTLD “for any reason”;

-(2) That the AGB’s Limited Public Interest Objection procedure would amount to an infringement of national sovereignty; and

-(3) That the AGB’s proposed trademark protection mechanisms are insufficient to address the over-arching issue of trademark protection in new gTLDs.

-We provide our reasons below.
+We wish to emphasize that an appeal to “universal resolvability of DNS” cannot possibly justify giving any individual government the power to block the creation of a TLD “for any reason.”
+One does not advance the cause of a globally interconnected internet by encouraging any individual government to exercise a global authority to block the creation of top level domain applications.
+The only effect of such a policy would be to multiply one country’s controls and regulations to all countries.
+There are in fact no technical harms to the Internet as a whole caused by the blocking of a single TLD by one or a few countries.

 General Note: